 I believe it did give the Utes an advantage against slower teams because it made fast guys even faster.
 And we tended to have a lot of speed.

-Many of our best running backs played on that turf.
+Many of our best running backs excelled on that turf.
 Popcorn Rogers, Carl Monroe, Eddie Johnson.
-And All-American KR/WR Steve Odom got the benefit of a couple years playing on that turf.
+And All-American KRs Steve Odom and Errol Tucker (the best I ever saw but I never saw Odom play).
+Reggie Dunn got the benefit of playing on the more modern turf we have now.

-But linemen like me hated it.
-Our coaches would water it before practices to avoid injuries.
-They believed it lessened the traction making it safer.
+Linemen like me hated it.
+Our coaches would water it down before practices to avoid injuries.
+They believed it lessened the traction so made it safer.
+My thought was always "why the hell not just get rid of the damn turf."

 In 1994, a new surface was installed.
 SportGrass.
 A mixture of natural grass and artificial turf.
 I never played on it so I can’t comment on it.